Betula pendula: Distribution and habitat

 The silver birch grows naturally from western Europe eastwards to Kazakhstan, the Sakha Republic in Siberia, Mongolia, and the Xinjiang province in China, and southwards to the mountains of the Caucasus and northern Iran, Iraq, and Turkey.
 It is also native to northern Morocco and has become naturalised in some other parts of the world.
 In the southern parts of its range, it is mainly found in mountainous regions.
-Its light seeds are easily blown by the wind and it is a pioneer species, one of the first trees to sprout on bare land or after a forest fire.
-It needs plenty of light and does best on dry, acid soils and is found on heathland, mountainsides, and clinging to crags.
+Its light seeds are easily blown by the wind, and it is a pioneer species, one of the first trees to sprout on bare land or after a forest fire.
+It needs plenty of light and does best on dry, acidic soils and is found on heathland, mountainsides, and clinging to crags.
 Its tolerance to pollution make it suitable for planting in industrial areas and exposed sites.
 It has been introduced into North America, where it is known as the European white birch, and is considered invasive in the states of Kentucky, Maryland, Washington, and Wisconsin.
 It is naturalised and locally invasive in parts of Canada.